rohitkannan/rohitkannan.github.io/_pages/cv.md

   * Thesis: Algorithms, analysis and software for the global optimization of two-stage stochastic programs
   * Advisor: Prof. Paul I. Barton

-* Engineering Consultant at Alcon (Oct. to Dec.
-2013)

-* Engineering Consultant at Corning Inc. (Aug. to Oct.
-2013)
+* Engineering Consultant at Alcon and Corning Inc. (Fall 2013)

-* Summer Research Intern at EPFL (May to July 2011)
+* Research Intern at EPFL (Summer 2011)

 * Math Olympiad Trainer at SMART, India (Aug.
 2008 to Apr.
 2011)